Francisco del Rosario Sánchez: Marriages, children, and descendents

-The eldest of 11 children, Sánchez grew up in a very nationalistic family.
+Education, early years and influences

+His childhood was spent in the framework of the period of Haitian rule in Santo Domingo, which began in 1822 after the failure of the independence initiative of the enlightened José Núñez de Cáceres, which historians refer to as the "Ephemeral Independence."
+In spite of his humble origins, Sánchez grew up in a very nationalistic family.
 He first received his education from his mother, and later by the Peruvian priest Gaspar Hernández, a patriot who encouraged the young Sánchez to follow in his family's footsteps.
-He was also influenced by his father and aunt, Maria Trinidad Sánchez, both involved in the movement "Revolution of Los Alcarrizos," an early resistance that attempted to libertate Dominicans from Haitian rule under the dictatorship of Jean-Pierre Boyer, who invaded in 1822 and brought the whole island under his control.
-Unfortunately, this conspiracy was eventually discovered by Boyer, who order all those involved to be executed.
+He was also influenced by his father and aunt, Maria Trinidad Sánchez, both involved in the movement Revolution of Los Alcarrizos, an early resistance that attempted to challenge the dictatorship of Jean-Pierre Boyer, who was the main architect of the regime.
+This conspiracy was eventually discovered by Boyer, who order all those involved to be executed.
 Narciso, however, was imprisoned.
 This action not only caused Olaya to suffer, but it also accumulated into a long lasting fear and worry for her children and husband, who by now was marked as an enemy by the Haitians.
 And as the young Sánchez grew up emulating his father's revolutionary footsteps, her bitterness and concerns would transcend into the future.

-His childhood was spent in the framework of the period of Haitian domination of the eastern part of the island, which began in 1821 after the failure of the independence initiative of the enlightened José Núñez de Cáceres, which historians refer to as the "Ephemeral Independence."

 In his youth, Sánchez used to accompany his father in the work of managing agricultural properties, which allowed him to interact with people of different social classes.
-He had a love for culture, he was fascinated with the Bible and even enjoyed reading material by Greek and Roman authors.
-Historian Ramón Lugo Lovatón described Sánchez as a slender man, with a singular appearance, fine manners, education and careful way of speaking, who played various musical instruments and recited poetry and conquered the heart of Curaçao Leoncia Rodríguez, with whom he had offspring.
-His skills opened the doors for him in Curaçao, where one of his exiles lived and was a Spanish teacher.
+Beyond what was instilled by his family, Sánchez maintained an effort to educate himself, which was key to his outstanding patriotic action.
+He was self-taught, like almost all of his classmates.
+He had a love for culture; he was fascinated with the Bible and even enjoyed reading material by Greek and Roman authors.
+Historian Juan Daniel Balcácer described Sánchez as tall, with dark skin, a thin build, and extremely circumspect.
+Possessing a fine sense of humor, he stood out among his friends for his constant smile, always on his lips.
+He played various musical instruments and enjoyed reciting poetry.
+According to Eugenio María de Hostos, while educated and having taught himself Latin, English, and French later in life, he is mostly remembered as a man of action.